yinjjiew/yinjjiew.github.io/_pages/about.md

 I am a Statistics Phd student in UChicago.
 My research interest turns to AI this year, across reinforcement learning, diffusion language models, LLMs, and GUI agents.

+Before that, I graduated from the School of the Gifted Young at USTC, where I majored in Mathematics.

 ## Selected Publications

 <div class="publications">